 About Asians* in Focus

 Asians* in Focus is an initiative created by NAAPIMHA in recognition that mental HEALTH takes many forms.
-We decided to create a space dedicated to the sole purpose of telling AANHPI stories, using the full range of artistic expression.
+We decided to create a space dedicated to the purpose of telling AANHPI stories, using the full range of artistic expression.

-Asians* in Focus is launching Asians* Unmasked: a project using photography to capture this historical moment when COVID-19 forever changed our lives.
+Asians* in Focus launched Asians* Unmasked: a project using photography to capture this historical moment when COVID-19 forever changed our lives.
 We will continue to build on this project and invite you to join us on our journey as we bring into focus what it is to be Asian Americans, Native Hawaiians, and Pacific Islanders.

 Meet The Team